 Land banking, also known as land hoarding, is nothing new but has become a more noticeable issue in recent years due to the increasing housing problem, which is seen as largely a matter of supply.
-House builders complain of the lack of access to or the excessive cost of building sites as the main reason for their inability to deliver the houses required.
-When the houses are built the high cost of land acquisition is contained in the final price, hence the high house prices, of which a large proportion is the cost of the site.
+House builders complain of the lack of access to––or the excessive cost of–– building sites, as the main reason for their inability to deliver the houses required.
+The theory is that building is restricted by the high cost of land acquisition––which is reflected in the final price, hence the high house prices.
 Continue reading

-As explained in the basic principles of part 1 the economic rent of land arises inexorably and is collected by whoever is in control of the land, whether an individual or a government.
+As mentioned in the basic principles of Part 1, the economic rent of land arises inexorably and is collected by whoever is in control of the land, whether an individual or a government.
 This economic rent varies according to the productivity on each site, and is known by economists as a ‘differential rent’.
 Continue reading

 These are some of the routine objections raised by opponents of LVT:

 - LVT is a form of wealth confiscation.